JohnKeysCloud/battleship/src/ts/bs-fleet-factory/bs-fleet-factory.md

 Both methods return values that automatically conform to the `BattleshipFleetFactory` class since they instantiate the class directly.
 The primary difference between the methods lies in their ship configurations: Hasbro's (2002) fleet setup differs from Milton Bradley's (1990).
 The specific configuration differences are outside the scope of this documentation.
 Read the code, or read here: [Battleship Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))

+### `createFleets` Utility Function

+It simply creates an object containing player one and player twos fleets depending on the version (i.e, Hasbro - 2002 and Milton Bradley - 1990).
+It accepts the version _year_ in its parameters.

 #### Instance Methods

 ##### `getShip`